Drips

 The app first greets you with an explore page.
 This is a page with live data about money flowing on Drips, latest projects claimed, blog posts, and featured Drip Lists and projects we want to highlight.

-A claimed project with a customized pink project color.
+A claimed project with a customized green project color.

 What I love about the app is that it unapologetically has a design point of view, but doesn’t sacrifice usability along the way.
 In user interviews, people always say the app feels really good and is very easy to use.